Four Orchestral Songs (Schoenberg): Composition

 The songs were composed separately, even though they were published as a set.
-The first song was finished on October 6, 1913; the second one was composed between November 30 and December 3, 1914; the third one was composed between December 3, 1914, and January 1, 1915; and, after a hiatus, the fourth one was composed between July 19 and 28, 1916.
+The first song was finished on 6 October 1913; the second one was composed between 30 November and 3 December 1914; the third one was composed between 3 December 1914, and 1 January 1915; and, after a hiatus, the fourth one was composed between 19 and 28 July 1916.
 These songs were the last works that Schoenberg was to write in the freely atonal style.
 After finishing this composition, Schoenberg would complete no new works for seven years, when he composed the Five Piano Pieces, Op.
 23. During this compositional hiatus, he would develop the twelve-tone technique; thereafter, he would compose mainly (though not exclusively) using the twelve-note method.

-The orchestral songs was premiered on February 21, 1932, in Frankfurt am Main, conducted by Hans Rosbaud with soprano Hertha Reinecke.
+The orchestral songs was premiered on 21 February 1932, in Frankfurt am Main, conducted by Hans Rosbaud with soprano Hertha Reinecke.
 The second movement was dedicated to student and fellow composer Anton Webern.
-It was eventually published by Universal Edition in Vienna, on November 7, 1917.
+It was eventually published by Universal Edition in Vienna, on 7 November 1917.